gsewalt/gsewalt/README.md

 As a cybersecurity technician and enthusiast, I thrive on solving complex challenges through hands-on, real-world projects.
 From vulnerability management to threat detection, my work allows me to explore the dynamic and ever-evolving cybersecurity landscape.
 I invite you to explore these projects to see the practical and innovatie solutions I’ve implemented to strengthen cybersecurity operations and enhance organizational resilience.

-## ⚠️ Vulnerability Management Projects
+## ⚠️ Vulnerability Management & GRC Projects

 - **[Vulnerability Management Program Implementation](https://github.com/gsewalt/vulnerability-management-program)**
 - **[Programmatic Vulnerability Remediations (PowerShell and BASH)](https://github.com/gsewalt/programmatic-vulnerability-remediations)**